Skip to main content

 Package Ninja overview

 Package Ninja is a hosted SaaS workspace plus a local CLI enforcement layer.
-It authenticates developers in the browser, resolves package policy from the control plane, and blocks or allows package-manager commands before install-time side effects happen.
-Use this guide when you need to install the CLI, understand the control model, or troubleshoot governed npm workflows.
+It authenticates developers in the browser, resolves package policy from the control plane, and blocks or allows package-manager commands before package-manager side effects happen.
+Use this guide when you need to install the CLI, understand the control model, or troubleshoot governed package-manager workflows.

 The goal is simple: keep developer workflows fast while making package policy enforcement deterministic, auditable, and workspace-managed.